basecamp/pow/README.md

 and includes both an HTTP and a DNS server.
 The installation process sets up a firewall rule to forward incoming requests on port 80 to Pow.
-It also sets up a system hook so that all DNS queries for a special top-level domain (`.test`) resolve to your local machine.
+It also sets up a system hook so that all DNS queries for a special top-level domain (`.dev`) resolve to your local machine.

 To serve a Rack app, just symlink it into your `~/.pow` directory.
 Let's say you're working on an app that lives in `~/Projects/myapp`.
-You'd like to access it at `http://myapp.test/`.
+You'd like to access it at `http://myapp.dev/`.
 Setting it up is as easy as:

     $ cd ~/.pow
     $ ln -s ~/Projects/myapp

 That's it!
-The name of the symlink (`myapp`) determines the hostname you use (`myapp.test`) to access the application it points to (`~/Projects/myapp`).
+The name of the symlink (`myapp`) determines the hostname you use (`myapp.dev`) to access the application it points to (`~/Projects/myapp`).

 ## Installation